Judex: Novels

-Judex: Published in 1917, by Arthur Bernède and Louis Feuillade, based on the 1916 serial, and reissued in 1925 as Les Nouveaux Exploits de Judex (Judex's New Adventures).
+Judex: published in 1917, by Arthur Bernède and Louis Feuillade, based on the 1916 serial, and reissued in 1925 as Les Nouveaux Exploits de Judex (Judex's New Adventures).
 Black Coat Press published an adaptation by Rick Lai in 2012.

-Judex' New Mission: Published in 1919, by Arthur Bernède and Louis Feuillade, based on the 1918 serial, and reissued in 1925 as La Dernière Incarnation de Judex (Judex's Last Incarnation).
+La Nouvelle Mission de Judex: published in 1919, by Arthur Bernède and Louis Feuillade, based on the 1918 serial, and reissued in 1925 as La Dernière Incarnation de Judex (Judex's Last Incarnation).
 Black Coat Press published an adaptation by Rick Lai in 2013, titled The Return of Judex.

 In 2013, Black Coat Press published a new screenplay by Robert L. Robinson, Jr., of a new adaptation of the Judex character.